 So, check your site first on a different PC or internet connection to test the connection.
 Next, look for possible problems in the configuration of your site, or in your hosting environment.
 Possible internal factors are addressed below.

 Internal factors, such as errors in the server-side application code

 There are often problems with the speed of your site by excessive usage of plug-ins in your CMS system.
 Be anyhow scrupulous and frugal of plug-ins usage and start especially with your plug-ins when searching for the possible cause.
 Maybe there is also a loop in a block of code, or or, when a database is running on your site, maybe there is a "wild query", by which the whole system reduces in speed.

-When you have ruled out that you have a local problem then Firebug is a useful tool to improve the performance of your site.
+When you have ruled out that you have a local problem then the developer tools can be useful to improve the performance of your site.
 This program helps you find out on which point during loading of your site the delay occurs.
-Firebug is an add-on to Firefox, and there is a stripped version available for Chrome & Chromium.
+Developer tools are available in Firefox, and Chrome & Chromium.

 7 general tips for large speed gains